Help and Frequently Asked Questions

-This refers to the Internal Transaction Number.
+This refers to the International Transaction Number.
 This number is assigned to a shipment confirming that the EEI (Electronic Export Information) was accepted and is on file.
 This is required on all export documentation and must be clearly visible.
 This number is required to cross the border, you cannot cross without it.
 The AES reference number that is provided to you is not an ITN.

 What is a DUNS ID type?

 This is a Data Universal Numbering System.
 The DUNS number is a nine-digit number, issued by D&B (Dun and Bradstreet), assigned to each business location in the D&B database, having a unique, separate, and distinct operation for the purpose of identifying them.
 The DUNS number is random, and the digits have no apparent significance.

 What is an EIN ID type?

 This is an Employer Identification Number.
 It is a mandatory 9 digit number provided by the IRS (International Revenue Service), this is the exporter’s unique identification number.
 If you use AutoExports.us as your filing agent, you will not be required to have an EIN.

 Why do I need to complete a POA (Power of Attorney)?